 What does this mean?
 Germany trains troops faster than other civilizations and also recovers action points faster, meaning that you can conduct more raids and attack barbarians more often.
 Hermann is also good at defending your city, so overall things are pretty good here.

 The Sun Never Sets: Archer attack increases 5%.
-Wood gathering speed increases 10%.
+Troop Training speed increases 5%.
 Ally Garrison capacity increases 20%.

 Unique Unit: Longbowman (Archer)